Cwexus/xyops/docs/data-structures.md

 ## Monitor.source

 An expression that points to the data source for the monitor's value.
 This can point to any server data value, for example: `cpu.currentLoad`.
 The format of the expression is JavaScript.
+See [ServerMonitorData](#servermonitordata) for the data structure this pulls from.

 ## Monitor.data_match